reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 }
 ```
 When defining a class as an entity, we need to provide the id column.
-The id column will be the primary key of that table.
+The id column is the primary key of that table.

 We need to decide how will the id column be generated.
 Using the `@GeneratedValue` annotation we can define several different strategies:
 - [IDENTITY](#identity-generation-strategy)